 - If your foundation provides somewhat heavy coverage (beyond your comfort), then pour a pea-size amount of foundation on the back of your hand and mix in some of your moisturizer, which will lighten the consistency of your foundation.
 Another option is to apply the original formula with a wet beauty blender which will sheer out the coverage.

 - When you are at that time of year when you are in-between shades, then mix a bit of your summer and winter shades to achieve your match.

 - Look for buildable coverage to ensure you can layer on areas of your face that require more love.

 - If your foundation is too light for you – Mix in a liquid bronzer or darker shade to deepen enough to deliver that precise match.

 - If you apply your foundation in the morning, and you are excessively shiny in the afternoon – Blot using an oil-absorbing sheet and then slightly powder if necessary.
 If you powder on top of oil, then your foundation will look cakey by the afternoon.Disclosure: This post contains some affiliate links.
-If you use these links to make a purchase, I may earn a small commission.
+If you use these links to make a purchase, I may earn a small commission, however that does not affect your price.
 As always, I only recommend products that I truly love and would use myself.